Anti-tank mine: Countermeasures

 There are also several ways of making vehicles resistant to the effects of a mine detonation to reduce the chance of crew injury.
-In case of a mine's blast effect, this can be done by absorbing the blast energy, deflecting it away from the vehicle hull or increasing the distance between the crew and the points where wheels touch the ground–where any detonations are likely to centre.
+In case of a mine's blast effect, this can be done by absorbing the blast energy, deflecting it away from the vehicle hull or increasing the distance between the crew and the points where wheels touch the ground—where any detonations are likely to centre.

 Another way to protect a vehicle from mines was to attach wooden planks to the sides of armored vehicles to prevent enemy soldiers from attaching magnetic mines.
 In the close combat on Iwo Jima, for example, some tanks were protected in this manner.
 A Japanese soldier running up from a concealed foxhole would not be able to stick a magnetic mine on the side of a tank encased in wood.
 A simple, and highly effective, technique to protect the occupants of a wheeled vehicle is to fill the tires with water.
 This will have the effect of absorbing and deflecting the mine's blast energy.
-Steel plates between the cabin and the wheels can absorb the energy and their effectiveness is enhanced if they can be angled to deflect it away from the cabin.
-Increasing the distance between the wheels and passenger cabin, as is done on the South African Casspir personnel carrier, is an effective technique, although there are mobility and ease of driving problems with such a vehicle.
+Steel plates between the cabin and the wheels can absorb the energy, and their effectiveness is enhanced if they can be angled to deflect it away from the cabin.
+Increasing the distance between the wheels and passenger cabin, as is done on the South African Casspir personnel carrier, is an effective technique, although there are mobility and ease-of-driving problems with such a vehicle.
 A V-hull vehicle uses a wedge-shaped passenger cabin, with the thin edge of the wedge downwards, to divert blast energy away from occupants.
 Improvised measures such as sandbags in the vehicle floor or bulletproof vests placed on the floor may offer a small measure of protection against tiny mines.

-Steel plates on the floor and sides and armoured glass will protect the occupants from fragments.
-Mounting seats from the sides or roof of the vehicle, rather than the floor, will help protect occupants from shocks transmitted through the structure of the vehicle and a four-point seat harness will minimise the chance of injury if the vehicle is flung onto its side or its roof–a mine may throw a vehicle 5 – 10 m from the detonation point.
+Steel plates on the floor and sides and armoured glass protect the occupants from fragments.
+Mounting seats from the sides or roof of the vehicle, rather than the floor, helps protect occupants from shocks transmitted through the structure of the vehicle, and a four-point seat harness minimises the chance of injury if the vehicle is flung onto its side or its roof—a mine may throw a vehicle 5–10 m from the detonation point.
 Police and military can use a robot to remove mines from an area.